nospam2000/ch341-baudrate-calculation/README.md

  - 0x13: Divisor register

 FreeBSD additionally sets a value to register 0x14 (UCHCOM_REG_BPS_MOD) but it is unclear to me if this has any effect on the baud rate.
-My speculation is that this might have something to do with the timing how long to wait for a character before sending the USB burst transfer or the length of the stop bits?
+My speculation is that this has something to do with the timing, e.g. how long to wait for a character before sending the USB burst transfer or the length of the stop bits above 500000 baud?

 They calculate the value using the following formula:

   UCHCOM_REG_BPS_MOD = (12000000 / 4 / baudrate + 1650 + 255) / 256